openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 Rotating Amphora Certificates
 -----------------------------

-For the server part Octavia will either act as a certificate authority itself, or use :doc:`../Anchor` to issue amphora certificates to be used by each amphora.
+For the server part Octavia will act as a certificate authority itself to issue amphora certificates to be used by each amphora.
 Octavia will also monitor those certificates and refresh them before they expire.

 There are three ways to initiate a rotation manually: